herokuprojects666/kochava/readme.md

 To run the app type in any mode, type node index.js on the command line.

 To run the app in production mode type in NODE_ENV=production node index.js .
 This will run the app with all the minified files located in /gen directory.
 Note : make sure to run grunt populate if you haven't yet otherwise the required files won't exist!

-This app was built with underscorejs, nodejs, expressjs, grunt, mongodb, with minimal support from other libraries.

-The app search page is located at the root URL (/)

-The chart page is located at /chart

-The client api is exposed at /clientApi.
-Currently, it can be queried with the guid, name, or platform.
-If you do query it for multiple name values, platform values, or guid values you need to pass in a coma separated list of terms.
-For example, to query apps that are on the platform 'ios' or 'android', you would pass in a query string of 'ios,android' which would translate into a URL of /clientApi?platform=ios%2Candroid .
-The JSON response contains an object that has an array populated with results from the database query.